microbotsio/CodeCell/README.md

 }

 - `myCodeCell.Run(10)` → returns `true` at 10 Hz (every 100 ms)
-- Read all enabled sensors at this rate
+- Read all enabled sensors at this rate  (Range: 1Hz - 100Hz)
 - Also handles the LED power indicator and power status

 **Low battery behavior:**